DimitriPalmer22/Relapse-Code-Documentation/_temp/04-08 Interview Questions.md

 - Why this kind of work?
 - How did you hear about us?

 #### **Expectation/Presumption**

 > These questions are operating under the expectation that you will take the job if offered OR that you are presuming they will offer the job because they asked for an interview.
 The key to these is to understand you BATNA (Best Alternative To Negotiated Agreement) and your personal goals both professionally and personally.

 - How much money are you expecting to make in this position?
 I'm interested in discussing the full range of benefits and opportunities this role offers.
 In addition to the base salary, I value professional growth, work-life balance, and performance incentives.
-Could you maybe share a bit more information your benefits package and how your company supports its t
+Could you maybe share a bit more information your benefits package and how your company supports its team members' growth.
+This will help me understand the overall value proposition of the position.

 - Are you able or willing to work remote?
+Yes, I have experience working in remote and hybrid environments.

 - What do you think this job looks like on a day-to-day basis?
 - Do you have any questions for us?
 - Why should we hire you?
 - How much money are you expecting to make in this position?

 #### **Qualifications**

 > In these type of questions you want to make sure that you maintain your humility to show that you are teachable, but also recognize that they aren’t hiring a resume, but a person.
 That means that you should focus on integrating your character and HUMAN (not professional) experience into the value that you represent.